nataliejgarrido/natalieg-cys-portfolio/tryhackme-soc-level-1/02-core-soc-solutions/README.md

 - Security Orchestration, Automation, and Response

 ## Key Takeaways and My Thoughts
 I really liked using Elastic Stack in the "Elastic Stack: The Basics" room.
-The software looks clean, the filter functions are intuitive, and the ability to visualize logs in a pie or bar chart is cool.
-I was really amazed at how intuitive the software is!
+The software looks clean, the filter functions are intuitive (easy to understand for anybody that has a basic working knowledge of SQL and/or Python), and the ability to visualize logs in a pie or bar chart is cool.
+I can't stress this enough, I was really amazed at how intuitive the software is!